FoxpayDocs

 • Direct OBT: send `paymentMethod: open_bank_transfer` and `checkoutMode: direct_provider`.

-• Direct OBT currently uses `provider: calytics` and requires buyer country plus the sender details required by the provider flow.
+• Direct OBT currently uses `provider: calytics` and requires buyer country.
+Omit `senderName` and `senderIban` to let the buyer enter/select their bank details in the Calytics/finAPI hosted webform.

 • Both modes return a Foxpay `paymentId` and should be reconciled through the same polling and webhook model.